Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Experiments

-where the variables $TP$, $FP$, $TN$, and $FN$ represent the true positive, false positive, true negative, and false negative classes, respectively, and $N$ denote the total number of classes.
-In addition, we also utilized the confusion matrix to analyze correct and incorrect classifications incurred by our model, as will be illustrated and elaborated in the following section.
+where the variables $TP$, $FP$, $TN$, and $FN$ represent the true positive, false positive, true negative, and false negative classes respectively. $\mathcal{C}$ denotes the total number of classes.
+In addition, we also utilized the confusion matrix to analyze correct and incorrect classifications incurred by our model, as will be illustrated and elaborated in the Results section.

+For the aerial disaster datasets, due to their significant class imbalanced nature, we have also evaluated our model via the macro F1-scores to provide a more comprehensive assessment.
+The F1-score for each class $c$ can be expressed in terms of the precision and recall metric (for each $c$) as